Zmavli/kibykarni/jhana.md

 Sessions are prepaid.
 I accept payment with Wise bank transfer, PayPal, and cryptocurrency.

 You may reschedule a session that is seven or more days away for free.
 Past that, you may reschedule a session that is three or more days away for 50% the session price.
 You cannot reschedule a session past that.
 No-shows will not be refunded.
+You can reschedule or cancel a session once per package for free.

-If I have to cancel a session, or if circumstances on my end cut off a session partway, I will give you another session for free — but not if they are on your end.
+If I have to cancel a session, or if circumstances on my end cut off a session partway, I will give you another session for free.

 I do not offer a guarantee.
 Since jhana is internal, I cannot conclusively and definitively determine whether or not you did access them — though in my experience, there is typically an unmistakable phase change.